trestoa/gpgpass/README.md

         retrieve (r)        retrieves a password
-        delete (d)          deletes a password from the safe list (l)            prints a list of all password names Since your gpg key's fingerprint normally does not change, you can put arguments into the `~/.gpgpass_args` file.
+        delete (d)          deletes a password from the safe list (l)            prints a list of all password names Since your gpg key's fingerprint normally does not change, you can put it into the `~/.gpgpass_id` file.

 ## Dependencies
 - gnupg